Taoiseach: Residence

 There is no official residence of the Taoiseach.
-In 2008 it was reported speculatively that the former Steward's Lodge at Farmleigh adjoining the Phoenix Park would become the official residence of the Taoiseach; however no official statements were made nor any action taken.
-The house, which forms part of the Farmleigh estate acquired by the State in 1999 for €29.2m, was renovated at a cost of nearly €600,000 in 2005 by the Office of Public Works.
-Former Taoiseach Bertie Ahern did not use it as a residence, but his successor Brian Cowen used it occasionally.
+In 2008 it was reported speculatively that the former Steward's Lodge at Farmleigh adjoining the Phoenix Park would become the official residence of the Taoiseach.
+However, no official statements were made nor any action taken.
+The house, which forms part of the Farmleigh estate acquired by the State in 1999 for €29.2 million, was renovated at a cost of nearly €600,000 in 2005 by the Office of Public Works.
+Former Taoiseach Bertie Ahern did not use it as a residence, but his successor Brian Cowen used it occasionally, as did later Taoisigh Enda Kenny and Leo Varadkar, who each paid €50 per night for the use of the house to avoid benefit-in-kind tax being levied on them for use of the house as a grace and favour mansion.

 Salute

 "Mór Chluana" ("More of Cloyne") is a traditional air collected by Patrick Weston Joyce in 1873.
 "Amhrán Dóchais" ("Song of Hope") is a poem written by Osborn Bergin in 1913.
 John A. Costello chose the air as his musical salute.
 The salute is played by army bands on the arrival of the Taoiseach at state ceremonies.
 Though the salute is often called "Amhrán Dóchais", Brian Ó Cuív argued "Mór Chluana" is the correct title.